GuanSoh/Simulation-of-CPU-scheduling-algorithms/README.md

 # Simulation-of-CPU-scheduling-algorithms
 This project is a simulation of the CPU process scheduling algorithm.
+After the simulation, the system will show the turnaround time and waiting time for each scheduling algorithm.
+This teammate Tee Wai Bing and Ng Rui Wen also contributed to this project.

 ## There CPU process scheduling algorithm will be simulate in this program: